T. Rowe Price Blue Chip Growth Portfolio

 The total return figures for periods extending beyond a year are average rates of return and do not reflect the Funds' actual year-to-year results, which varied over the periods shown.
 Contributions or withdrawals made within a period would experience different rates of return based on the unit values on the dates of such transactions.

 |Company||% of Portfolio|

 T. Rowe Price has established an Investment Advisory Committee with respect to the fund.
-The committee chairman has day-to-day responsibility for managing the fund's portfolio and works with the committee in developing and executing the fund's investment program.
-The members of the committee are as follows: Larry J. Puglia, Chairman, Jason R. Adams, Ziad Bakri, Peter J. Bates, Eric L. DeVilbiss, Greg Dunham, Paul D. Greene II, Ryan S. Hedrick, Thomas J. Huber, Vivek Rajeswaran, David L. Rowlett, Robert W. Sharps, Taymour R. Tamaddon, Alan Tu, Justin P. White, and Rouven J. Wool-Lewis.
-The following information provides the year that the chairman (portfolio manager) first joined the Firm and the chairman's specific business experience during the past five years (although the chairman may have had portfolio management responsibilities for a longer period).
+The committee chairman is ultimately responsible for the day-to-day management of the fund’s portfolio and works with the committee in developing and executing the fund’s investment program.
+The members of the committee are as follows: Larry J. Puglia, Chairman, Jason R. Adams, Ziad Bakri, Peter J. Bates, Eric L. DeVilbiss, Greg Dunham, Paul D. Greene II, Ryan S. Hedrick, Thomas J. Huber, David L. Rowlett, Weijie Si, Emily C. Scudder, Robert W. Sharps, Taymour R. Tamaddon, Alan Tu, Justin P. White, and Rouven J. Wool-Lewis.
+The following information provides the year that the chairman (portfolio manager) first joined the Firm and the chairman’s specific business experience during the past five years (although the chairman may have had portfolio management responsibilities for a longer period).

-Larry J. Puglia has been chairman of the committee since the fund’s inception in 2000.
+Mr. Puglia has been chairman of the committee since the fund’s inception in 2000.
 He joined the Firm in 1990 and his investment experience dates from 1989.
 He has served as a portfolio manager with the Firm throughout the past five years.
-The Statement of Additional Information provides additional information about the portfolio manager’s compensation, other accounts managed by the portfolio manager, and the portfolio manager’s ownership of fund shares.
+The Statement of Additional Information provides additional information about the portfolio manager’s compensation, other accounts managed by the portfolio manager, and the portfolio manager’s ownership of the fund's shares.